 Kate Stevenson has extensive experience as a policy researcher, including in the areas of Japanese diplomacy, domestic and international disaster relief and civil-military coordination.
 She worked for a year in business consulting in Tokyo before continuing her research with the AJRC Research Fellowship.
 She started work in policy consulting at GR Japan in mid-2018.
 Since joining GR Japan, she has supported accounts in health, renewable energy and AI-based disaster prevention.
 In March 2019, she was one of four young researchers invited to present at the Stimson Center (Washington D.C.) on international engagement in disaster response.

 Kate has a B.A. in Asian and International Studies from Griffith University, an honours degree in Asia Pacific Studies from The Australian National University, and an M.A. in International Cooperation from The University of Tokyo.

-She is a citizen of Australia and Great Britain and has lived in Japan for nearly seven years.
-Kate enjoys cycling and onsens and often combines the two on trips to different parts of Japan.
+She is a citizen of Australia and Great Britain and has lived in Japan for over nine years.
+Kate enjoys cycling and onsens and is looking forward to when she can go back to combining the two on trips to different parts of Japan.